Siemienik/siemienik.github.io/docs/xlsx-import-readme.md

 ## Examples

-Example integrations with `xlsx-import` are placed in [samples](https://github.com/Siemienik/XToolSet/tree/master/samples) directory.
+Example integrations with `xlsx-import` are placed in [Siemienik/XToolset-examples](https://github.com/Siemienik/XToolSet-examples/tree/master/) directory.
 Currently, available:

 ### Frontend frameworks

-* [Vue sample](https://github.com/Siemienik/XToolSet/tree/master/samples/xlsx-import%2Bvue) - it is a web app created with Vue that displays parsed xlsx file.
+* [Vue sample](https://github.com/Siemienik/XToolSet-examples/tree/master/xlsx-import%2Bvue) - it is a web app created with Vue that displays parsed xlsx file.
-* [React sample](https://github.com/Siemienik/XToolSet/tree/master/samples/xlsx-import%2Breact) - it is a web app created with React that displays parsed xlsx file.
+* [React sample](https://github.com/Siemienik/XToolSet-examples/tree/master/xlsx-import%2Breact) - it is a web app created with React that displays parsed xlsx file.
-* [Angular sample](https://github.com/Siemienik/XToolSet/tree/master/samples/xlsx-import%2Bangular) - it is a web app created with Angular that displays parsed xlsx file.
+* [Angular sample](https://github.com/Siemienik/XToolSet-examples/tree/master/xlsx-import%2Bangular) - it is a web app created with Angular that displays parsed xlsx file.

 ### Console / CLI

-* [NodeJS sample](https://github.com/Siemienik/XToolSet/tree/master/samples/xlsx-import%2Bnodejs) of **importing an invoice** - it is pure JS example which runs on nodejs.
+* [NodeJS sample](https://github.com/Siemienik/XToolSet-examples/tree/master/xlsx-import%2Bnodejs) of **importing an invoice** - it is pure JS example which runs on nodejs.
-* [NodeJS + TS sample](https://github.com/Siemienik/XToolSet/tree/master/samples/xlsx-import%2Bnodejs%2Bts) of **importing an invoice** - it is Typescript example that can be transpiled down to pure JS or run directly with ts-node.
+* [NodeJS + TS sample](https://github.com/Siemienik/XToolSet-examples/tree/master/xlsx-import%2Bnodejs%2Bts) of **importing an invoice** - it is Typescript example that can be transpiled down to pure JS or run directly with ts-node.
-* [**:star: Command line of xlsx-import**](https://github.com/Siemienik/XToolSet/tree/master/samples/xlsx-import-cli)  examples with prepared scripts based on cli version of xlsx-import.
+* [Command line of xlsx-import](https://github.com/Siemienik/XToolSet-examples/tree/master/xlsx-import-cli)  examples with prepared scripts based on cli version of xlsx-import.

 ### Backend

-* [ExpressJS sample](https://github.com/Siemienik/XToolSet/tree/master/samples/xlsx-import%2Bexpress) - it is a small service created with ExpressJS can parse xlsx files with concrete structure
+* [ExpressJS sample](https://github.com/Siemienik/XToolSet/tree/master/xlsx-import%2Bexpress) - it is a small service created with ExpressJS can parse xlsx files with concrete structure

 ## The Configuration